-As per the no-free-lunch theorem [3], it is not expected to identify a single algorithm that performs best on all datasets.
-Rather, researchers have aimed to study and evaluate the factors considered when selecting an appropriate data mining algorithms and offer guidelines to non-experts as well as researchers.
-The algorithm selection problem was described by Rice, [2], and multiple systems have been developed since.
+Multiple systems have been developed since then to tackle the classification algorithm selection problem.
 These systems perform algorithm selection based on different factors.
-Depending on these factors one or more algorithms are selected as most appropriate for the dataset at hand.
-The system's selection is justified by evaluating the performance of the selected algorithm(s) compared to the other algorithms depending on some criteria, like accuracy.
+Depending on these factors one or more algorithms are selected as the most appropriate for the dataset at hand.
+The system's selection is then justified by evaluating the performance of the selected algorithm(s) compared to the other algorithms depending on some criteria, like classification accuracy or even comprehensibility of the results.

-Most of the approaches followed by researchers to determine these factors relied on the concept of meta-learning.
-Where data characteristics were calculated and grouped into simple or general measurements, information theoretic measurements and discriminant analysis measurements.
-In these studies, the predictors were the data characteristics and the target was the algorithm the performs best on these data.
+Many approaches followed by data scientists to determine and measure effectiveness of these factors depended on meta-learning.
+Where data characteristics were extracted and grouped into simple measurements, information theoretic measurements and discriminant analysis measurements.
+In these studies, the predictors were the data characteristics and the target was the algorithm which performs the best on these data.
 Other researchers combined algorithms characteristics along with data characteristics to find out the most appropriate algorithms.

-Land marking is another source of dataset characterization.
-Land marking concept is to exploit the information obtained on samples of the dataset.
+Landmarking is another source of dataset characterization.
+Landmarking concept is to exploit the information obtained on samples of the dataset.
 The accuracy results from these dataset samples act as the characteristics of the dataset and are referred to as sub-sampling landmarks.
 These characteristics are then used to guide in the selection of an appropriate classification algorithm for the dataset of interest [4].